 11. Qinghai Mosque/Xining Dongguan Mosque

 Qinghai Mosque, originally known as Xining Mosque, was built in 1867 using donations from the Qinghai Hui people.
 It was later renovated in 1918 and again in 1947.
-The building is constructed using brick and wood; it houses an umbrella gatehouse and a main hall with the capacity to accommodate about 500 people.
-The inside of the building is decorated using hues of light blue, green and pink which make it look stunning and peaceful.
+The building is constructed using brick and wood; it houses an umbrella gatehouse and the main hall with the capacity to accommodate about 500 people.
+The inside of the building is decorated using hues of light blue, green, and pink which make it look stunning and peaceful.

 Address: Dongguan Main Street, Chengdong District, Xining 810000, China.

 As the region of China with the largest population of Muslims, there are plenty more mosques in Xinjiang, China